-He has extensive experience of acting for debt funds, arrangers, funders, purchasers and sellers in loan book trading involving both performing and non-performing Scottish loans and mortgages, having acted on some of the market-leading transactions in this area in recent years.
+Neil has extensive experience acting for debt funds, arrangers, funders, purchasers and sellers in loan book trading, involving both performing and non-performing Scottish loans and mortgages, having acted on some of the market-leading transactions in this area in recent years.
 He also specialises in a range of debt capital markets and securitisation transactions involving Scottish assets, in particular residential mortgage-backed securitisation (RMBS) and covered bond programmes.
-In recent years, Neil’s practice in this area has expanded to include the sale and securitisation of other asset classes such as personal loans, credit cards and car finance receivables.
+In recent years, Neil’s practice in this area has expanded to include the sale and securitisation of other asset classes, such as personal loans, credit cards and car finance receivables.

 As a consequence of his work in the securitisation and real estate finance sectors, Neil is also involved in financial products and services and, in particular, drafting standard-form lending documentation for various residential and commercial lenders (ranging from new-to-market, existing institutional, and specialised lenders).

 In 2015, Neil completed a nine-month secondment in the corporate and business banking legal team of a UK bank and, from 2012-2017, tutored on business and commercial law at Edinburgh Law School.
 He is a member of the Scottish Law Commission’s advisory group on Moveable Transactions, which reported in 2018.